Let’s get ready for your professional headshots!

 Rested Face

-The following sections are only suggestions and should be ignored if they contradict your brand identity.
+The following sections are only suggestions and should be ignored if they contradict your brand identity or wardrobe wishes.

 A color that accents your eyes or skin tone is always a great bet.